 This is the situation we need to bear in mind when talking of insurrection.
 We insurrectionalist and revolutionary anarchists are not referring to something that is still to come about, but to something that is already happening.
-We are not referring to a remote, far off model, which, like dreamers, we are trying to bring back to life, unaware of the massive transformations that are taking place at the ence when one sees it.
+We are not referring to a remote, far off model, which, like dreamers, we are trying to bring back to life, unaware of the massive transformations that are taking place at the present moment.
+We live in our time.
+We are the children of the end of the millennium, actors taking part in the radical transformation of the society we see before us. - makes this project of restructuring of Capitalism possible, and whose responsibilities are clear.

+Today as never before, striking at the root of inequality means attacking that which makes the unequal distribution of knowledge possible directly.
+And that is because, for the first time, reality itself is knowledge, for the first time Capitalism is knowledge.
+Whereas the centres where knowledge was elaborated, the universities, for example, were once cloistered places to be consulted at specific times of need, today they are at the centre of capitalist restructuring, the centre of repressive restructuring.
+So, a distribution of knowledge is possible.
+I insist on saving that this is an urgent problem, because it is possible to grasp any difference when one sees it.
 But when a net separation between two different kinds of knowledge which have no communication between them occurs - the knowledge of the included and that of the excluded - it will be too late.
 Think of the project of lowering the quality of schooling.
-Think how mass schooling, once an instrument for gaining knowledge, has been transformed over the past twenty years into an instrument of disqualification.
+Think how mass schooling, once an instrument for gaining knowledge, has been transformed over the past twenty years into an instrument of disgualification.
 The level of knowledge has been lowered, whereas a restricted minority of privileged continue to acquire other knowledge, in specialised masters degrees organised by Capital.